18F/dashboard/README.md

 ## Project Details in Your .about.yml

 Your `.about.yml` file must start with `---` on the first line.

-Lines that start with `#` in the file below explain the content field below them.
+Lines that start with `#` explain the content field below them and the specific way the field's content must appear (when applicable).
+Some fields require content to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 Please note that some fields are required.

-Some fields require specific types of content, which is described above the field after a `#` mark.
-Some fields require content to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 ```
 ---